 Window boxes can bring new life to a drab area of the house.
-A window box is an easy install that will provide immediate color and vibrant charm to the landscape.
+A window box is an easy installation that will provide immediate color and vibrant charm to the landscape.
 If the window shows wear and tear, this cost-effective tool can also hide these flaws.
 Window boxes are also an easy DIY project, saving you and your business in the long run.

 Convincing your clients on a window box is easy.
 A window box will provide the insider dwellers to view their favorite flower beds from the comfort of their own homes.

 You can build a window box from a collection of lumber wood, brackets, and screws.
 A 6-8-foot piece of lumber will be anywhere between $5-$20.
 Then, the plants will cost between $10-$100 to complete the project.
 Lastly, you can paint the window box to make sure it complements the color of the house.

 10. Organize the Landscaping Better Through Edging and Dividers

 Sometimes the best cost-saving landscaping strategies involve enhancing the plants and flowers you already have.
 Oftentimes, the existing elements can spill over and make the landscaping look tired and messy.
 Mulch may run onto the grass, trees might look neglected, and flower beds could look a little rough.

 Edging is the perfect solution to help maintain your mulch, eliminate the chance of erosion, and make your landscaping pop.
 You can buy edging in a variety of materials like brick, concrete, stone, metal, logs, recyclable materials, and wood.

 While this might not be the most cost-effective item on the list, it can be an excellent solution for a client that needs to take their landscaping to a whole new level.
 The edging can cost anywhere between $100-$500, depending on the size of the yard.

 11. Dig into the Beach Pebbles